tangdaoyuan/instagram-tornado/README.md

 --maximum     -m    Maximum number of items to scrape.

---media_metadata    Saves the media metadata associated with the user's posts to
+--media-metadata    Saves the media metadata associated with the user's posts to
                     <destination>/<username>.json.
-Can be combined with --media_types none
+Can be combined with --media-types none
                     to only fetch the metadata without downloading the media.

 --include-location  Includes location metadata when saving media metadata.
-                    Implicitly includes --media_metadata.
+                    Implicitly includes --media-metadata.

 --comments          Saves the comment metadata associated with the posts to
                     <destination>/<username>.json.
-Implicitly includes --media_metadata.
+Implicitly includes --media-metadata.

 --tag               Scrapes the specified hashtag for media.